 In all cases the academy will consider what support could be offered within the setting via pastoral support processes.
-Our Pastoral Lead coordinates and leads on this work, alongside other relevant professionals, in the first instance.
-Parents will be involved in this process wherever possible and if appropriate, support will be signposted as part of our Early Help Offer, alongside our bespoke Derby and Derbyshire Mental Health Pathway.
-Pastoral support will be kept under constant review to ensure that it is effective.
+Derby and Derbyshire Mental Health Pathway Guidance.
+Pastoral support will be kept under constant review to ensure that it is effective, it is supported with TAs and our Chaplain.